Yes! Alcoholics Anonymous, as well as dozens of other addiction support groups, hold daily online recovery meetings.

 Are online meetings still anonymous?

-Groups are still taking measures to ensure the anonymity of people attending the meeting.
-While each group has its own rules, most forbid people from taking screenshots or reproducing anything discussed in the meeting.
+Individual groups are still taking measures to ensure the anonymity of people attending the meeting.
+The rules forbid people from taking screenshots or reproducing anything discussed in the meeting.

 If you’re concerned with your online privacy, you can always create an account using only your first name or an alias.
 While concerns for online security are legitimate, they shouldn’t keep anyone from getting help.